Deltares/HYDROLIB-core/docs/tutorials/loading_and_saving_a_model.md

 ## Loading models on case-sensitive systems
 Model files may contain references to other model files of which the casing does not match with the file on disk.
 On Windows, loading a model with differently cased references will work just fine, since Windows is case-insensitive.
 However on Linux, the referenced file cannot be found and will raise an error.
-To aid users in migrating their models, Hydrolib-core offers a feature to resolve the casing of referenced files and supports three operating systems: Windows, Linux and MacOS.
+To aid users in migrating their models, HYDROLIB-core offers a feature to resolve the casing of referenced files and supports three operating systems: Windows, Linux and MacOS.

 Consider an MDU model file that references a network file: `Network/flowfm_net.nc`.
 The file on disk is actually called `network/FlowFM_net.nc`.

-To load the model and simultaneously synchronize the file references:
+To load the model and simultaneously repair the file references in the in-memory model:

 ```python
 from hydrolib.core.io.mdu.models import FMModel